Does adding septic tank bacteria improve performance or solve problems?

 How long does it take for septic tank bacteria to develop?

+We are often asked if our sewage treatment plants need bacteria to be added to them to work properly.
 With an aerated sewage treatment plant, within the space of 2-3 days after startup, a full colony of naturally occurring bacteria will have developed in the system.
-The bacteria population is limited by the food available [i.e. the incoming sewage], so adding bacteria to a tank that already has the maximum population of bacteria present has no positive impact.